 Yoshihito Nishioka vs. Lloyd Harris: Prediction and Match Betting Odds | Zhuhai Championships

-On Thursday, Lloyd Harris (No. 162 in the world) takes on Yoshihito Nishioka (No. 46) in the Round of 16 of the Zhuhai Championships.
+On Friday, Yoshihito Nishioka (No. 46 in the world) meets Lloyd Harris (No. 162) in the Round of 16 of the Zhuhai Championships.

-Harris is the favorite (-155) in this match, compared to the underdog Nishioka, who is +120.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!